openvinotoolkit/open_model_zoo/demos/image_translation_demo/python/README.md

                         saved
   -d DEVICE, --device DEVICE
                         Optional.
-Specify the target device to infer on; CPU, GPU, FPGA, HDDL or MYRIAD is acceptable.
+Specify the target device to infer on; CPU, GPU, HDDL or MYRIAD is acceptable.
 Default value is CPU
 ```